Tadukoo/TadukooBibleBukkit/README.md

    * Allows use of /bible getbook.
    * Default: true

-TadukooBible.givebook
+TadukooBible.book.send
-   * Allows use of /bible givebook.
+   * Allows use of /bible sendbook.
    * Default: op

 TadukooBible.random